erikAlon/Sprint-Challenge-Node-Express/README.md

 ##### Projects

-* `id`: number, no need to provide it when creating projects, the database will generate it.
+* `id`: number, no need to provide it when creating projects, tnodhe database will generate it.
 * `name`: string, up to 128 characters long, required.
 * `description`: string, up to 128 characters long, required.
 * `completed`: boolean to indicate if the project has been completed, not required